LOGIN

 Free Full Text

-Treatment of pulmonary arterial hypertension
+Treatment of pulmonary arterial hypertension:

 Pulido T, Adzerikho I, Channick RN, et al. Macitentan and morbidity and mortality in pulmonary arterial hypertension.
 N Engl J Med 2013; 369:809-18.
 Unlike previous therapeutic trials, this placebo-controlled RCT is noteworthy for using a primary composite endpoint which included death, atrial septostomy, lung transplantation, initiation of treatment with intravenous or subcutaneous prostanoids, or worsening of pulmonary arterial hypertension.
-The composite endpoint occurred in 46.4% of placebo group vs. 31.4% of the higher dose of macidentan.
+The composite endpoint occurred in 46.4% of the placebo group vs. 31.4% in the higher dose of macidentan.
 Macitentan carries lower risk of hepatotoxicity compared to bosentan.

 PMID: 23984728